opencredo/venafi-vault-wizard/README.md

 The VVW tests use a number of pre-generated mocks that can be found under the `<repo root>/mocks` directory.
 These replace the implementation of interfaces used throughout the code, to allow the tests to focus on testing specific areas.
 They also provide the advantage that most unit tests run without touching real resources so are much faster and don't cause unwanted side effects.
-If any of the interfaces are changed, or new ones added, then the mocks can be regenerated with the following command:
+If any of the interfaces have changed, or new ones added, then the mocks can be regenerated with the following command:

 ```shell
 $ make generate-mocks